India's IndiGo places historic order for 300 Airbus planes

 In 1997, U.S. Airways placed an order for up to 400 AirbusA320 jets including options, but many were not delivered.

 IndiGo has expanded rapidly to claim almost half the Indian market as rivals such as bankrupt Jet Airways fall by the wayside.
-Its closest competitor is budget carrier SpiceJet Ltd(SPJT.NS), a Boeing operator.
+Its closest competitor is budget carrier SpiceJet LtdSPJT.NS, a Boeing operator.

 However its two co-founders, Rakesh Gangwal and RahulBhatia, have been embroiled in a dispute about corporate governance of the airline that shows no signs of easing.